In Jan 2020, Google officially announced that it will phase out third party cookies from Chrome.

 This will also help you understand what inspires your audience to take action across different channels, devices and platforms.

-Most marketers have already started to spruce their first party data collection efforts and its high time for you to get started if you haven’t already.
+Most marketers have already started to spruce their enterprise data collection efforts and its high time for you to get started if you haven’t already.

 Hyper personalization is about delivering content that is highly contextual to the actions of a specific user.